storyofams/next-boilerplate/README.md

 ## Styled system

-This project uses an extension over styled-system that includes many handy shortcuts like `maxW`, `d='flex'`, `h` (instead of `height`).
-You can see all properties in the `@lib/system` file.
 If you build a primitive, always include the entire system like this:

 ```
 import {system, SystemProps} from '~/lib'

 const Button = styled.button<SystemProps<React.HTMLAttributes<HTMLDivElement>>>`
   ...
   ${system}
 `

 const Box = styled.button<SystemProps>`
   ...
   ${system}
 `
 ```

 ## The CSS function

-sometimes you need to only add props from the theme, in those cases its often easier to use the `css` utility
+Sometimes you need to only add props from the theme, in those cases its often easier to use the `css` utility (example taken from https://styled-system.com/variants):

 ```
+import styled from 'styled-components'
-import {css} from '~/lib'
+import css from '@styled-system/css'

 const Button = styled.button(css({
   color: 'grey400',
   borderRadius: 'sm',
   p: [1,2,3], // can take responsive arrays just like styled-system
   d: 'inline-flex'
 }))
 ```